 There`s a wide range of industries that do business in Central LA, however, with Hollywood situated in this region, the corporate makeup is largely centered on the film, music, media, and talent management industry.
-Netflix, Buzzfeed, Capitol Records, and Fender Instruments are among the top companies who reside here.
-Over the past decade, West Hollywood has developed a prominent tech and media scene with big name players like Tinder and Ticketmaster.
+Netflix, Buzzfeed, Capitol Records, and Fender Instruments are among the top companies that reside here.
+Over the past decade, West Hollywood has developed a prominent tech and media scene with big-name players like Tinder and Ticketmaster.
 In addition to entertainment, the Mid-Wilshire and Miracle Mile areas, house many legal tenants.

 What are the main attractions in this region?

 Central LA is home to many of L.A’s most famous landmarks like the iconic Hollywood Sign, Chinese Theater, Hollywood Bowl and the Griffith Observatory.
 This West Hollywood area is characterized by its young, hip and trendy spirit as well as having one of the most prominent LGBTQ communities in the country.
 The famous Sunset Strip, which is LA’s hub for entertainment and nightlife is lined with trendy nightclubs, renowned comedy clubs and legendary music venues including the Troubadour, the Roxy and Whisky a Go Go.

 The neighborhoods of Mid-Wilshire and Miracle Mile are located side by side and comprise of the area between West Hollywood and Downtown LA.
 Miracle Mile is often cited as a cultural center due to its wealth of clothing shops, restaurants, galleries and most prominently, museums.
 Sometimes referred to as “Museum Row,” it is home to some of Los Angeles’ top museums and exhibits such as The Los Angeles County Museum of Art (LACMA), the Petersen Automotive Museum, and the La Brea Tar Pits.